Current Project Status as of November 22, 2022

 Copy of National Register Nomination as sent to the National Park Service on May 23, 2019

-For a copy of the National Register nomination, meeting minutes of the February 2017 SACHP meeting, and property owner and objection counts provided to the National Park Service on May 23, 2019, please visit our File Transfer Protocol (FTP) site.
-Instructions to access that site are as follows:
+For a copy of the National Register nomination, meeting minutes of the February 2017 SACHP meeting, property owner and objection counts provided to the National Park Service on May 23, 2019, or an archived version of this web page with the original attached documents, please visit our online files here.
+Other files produced through public records request are online as well.

 What is the Eastmoreland Historic District?